Y6 Curriculum Information

 Rapid Recall will be given out weekly.
 Rapid Recall is very important to practise as an arithmetic paper is included as part of the SATs tests at the end of the year.

-Number to 1 million: In this first unit of Year 6, pupils are refining their knowledge of place value, working with numbers between 1 000 000 and 10 000 000.
-They begin the chapter reading and writing numbers to 10 000 000 using place-value counters, numerals and words.
-Pupils are then asked to round and compare numbers to 10 000 000, followed by placing them in order from smallest to greatest.
-The unit ends with pupils rounding numbers to various values and determining when it is appropriate to round numbers.
+In this chapter pupils are refining their knowledge of place value, working with numbers between 1 000 000 and 10 000 000.
+This will include; reading and writing numbers to 10 000 000, rounding and comparing numbers to 10 000 000, followed by placing them in order from smallest to greatest.

 English